-Lupron Depot is a prescription medication that is injected into the body every month or every three months to help reduce endometriosis pain and complications.
+Lupron Depot is a prescription medication that is injected into the body every month or every 3 months to help reduce endometriosis pain and complications.

 Lupron was originally developed as a treatment for those with advanced prostate cancer, but it’s become a very common and usually effective treatment for endometriosis.